ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-01-01-backwards-design.md

 ## Connected Learning Outcomes

+In this section, you have the chance to consider outcomes you may work towards as a part of your connected learning initiative.

-In this section, we will look at different kinds of outcomes you might consider for your program.
-YALSA has identified six categories of outcomes for its “Teens First” approach to programming: community, creativity, digital citizenship, leadership, learning, and literacies.
-(For a list of sample outcomes for each category, see [Teens First: Basic Learning Outcomes](http://www.ala.org/yalsa/sites/ala.org.yalsa/files/content/Teens%20First_%20Basic%20Learning%20Outcomes%20Guide.pdf){:target="_blank"}
+YALSA identified six categories of outcomes as a part of the “Teens First” library services focus.
+The categories are: community, creativity, digital citizenship, leadership, learning, and literacies.
+(For a full overview of  these outcomes check out [Teens First: Basic Learning Outcomes](http://www.ala.org/yalsa/sites/ala.org.yalsa/files/content/Teens%20First_%20Basic%20Learning%20Outcomes%20Guide.pdf){:target="_blank"}.)

+Get started learning about the outcomes in YALSA’s publication by reading the information below.
+As you read, keep in mind that in your library’s connected learning services the outcomes you work towards will intersect.
+It is likely that multiple categories of outcomes will be a part of any program or service you initiate.

 <div class="colorhighlight color1" markdown="1">

+### Community

-**Community**-focused outcomes center around the teen engaging, connecting, and building relationships with their peers and with their broader community.
-So-called “soft skills” like collaboration and communication are critical for 21st century workplaces and will improve teens’ lives in general.
-Some of these skills can be developed by teens “just” hanging out at the library.
+Community-focused outcomes center around teens engaging, connecting, and building relationships with their peers and with the broader community.
+These skills are developed through activities that range from hanging out in the library and other locations throughout the community, to activities that require collaboration, critical thinking, discussion, and so on.

 </div>